keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc12-azurelrc.md

    the data are not recoverable, since the remaining parity fragments can't be used to reconstruct the remaining 3 data fragments.

-* Azure's LRCs achieves *Maximally Recoverable Property*, which can recover information-theoretically decodable failure patterns.
+* Azure's LRCs achieve *Maximally Recoverable Property*, which can recover information-theoretically decodable failure patterns.
 To elaborate, it tolerates (r + 1) failures, but it can not tolerate arbitrary *(l + r)* failures.
 For example, (6,2,2) Azure's LRCs can tolerate arbitrary 3 fragments failure, and it allows all local groups where each group has one single node failure; but it cannot tolerate arbitrary four failures.

-* Goal of Azure's LRC: how to design coding equations to decode all the information-theoretically decodable failure patterns.
+* The goal of Azure's LRC: how to design coding equations to decode all the information-theoretically decodable failure patterns.
-    * LRC coding equations: XOR for local parities; RS for global parities
+    * LRC coding equations: XOR for local parities; RS for global parity fragments
     * Discuss decodable cases of four failures (not all).
 The other cases are skipped.
     * Comparing the Pyramid codes, Azure's LRCs have smaller finite field